Blog / Gerber Files: A Step by Step Guide on How to Generate Gerber Files

 Source: https://www.autodesk.com/free-trials

-After that, go the panel labeled Add to modify these parameters: Change Section to Silkscreen b1, and File to %N.pls.
-Additionally, discard the layers to remain with layers 20 Dimension, 22 places, and 26 blames.
+Afterward, go to the panel labeled Add to modify these parameters: Change Section to Silkscreen b1, and File to %N.pls.

-Now, before sending your Gerber files to your PCB manufacturer, confirm that the layers are OK.
+Before sending your Gerber files to your PCB manufacturer, confirm that the layers are OK.

-Compress your files in a .zip File
+Compress your files in a .zip File.

 The last step is compressing your files into one .zip file.
 Remember to fill out the circuit board document parameters before sending your Gerber file to your manufacturer.